opnfv/ipv6/docs/release/configguide/index.rst

 :Abstract:

-This document provides the users with the Configuration Guide to set up a service VM as an IPv6 vRouter using OPNFV Danube Release.
+This document provides the users with the Configuration Guide to set up a service VM as an IPv6 vRouter using OPNFV Euphrates Release.

 .. toctree::
    :numbered: